 Primary cilia are mechanosensory organelles that detect and transmit chemical and mechanical signals from the extracellular environment to the cell’s interior and are present in almost all cell types in mammals.
 Defects in primary cilia lead to diseases collectively known as ciliopathies, which are characterized by obesity, polydactyly, renal cysts, retinal degeneration and neurological defects.
 In particular, we are interested in studying the role of Arl13b and Rab35, which regulate endocytic recycling traffic, in ciliary cargo trafficking.
 With these studies, we expect to shed light on the importance of the endocytic recycling pathway in the assembly and maintenance of primary cilia and the etiology of ciliopathies.

 Several processes depend on the endocytic recycling pathway, including cell adhesion and migration.
 These processes are subverted by cancer cells to disseminate and form metastases distantly from the primary tumor.
-We found that Arl13b regulates cell migration through the interaction with the actin cytoskeleton in non-pathological conditions.
-We now aim to characterize the role of Arl13b in cancer cell adhesion and migration and establish whether Arl13b can serve as a new biomarker for cancer invasiveness and/or a new target for anti-cancer therapies.
+We found that Arl13b regulates breast cancer cell migration and invasion, as well as cancer progression.
+We now aim to better characterize the mechanisms involved and establish whether Arl13b can serve as a new biomarker of cancer invasiveness and/or a new therapeutic target.

 ii.
 Regulated secretion and pigmentary disorders

 Among the diseases caused by defects in membrane trafficking, there are several affecting the secretion of lysosome-related organelles (LROs).
-We use melanosomes as a model of LROs in order to define the molecular mechanism involved in melanin exocytosis and transfer to adjacent keratinocytes.
+We use melanosomes as a model LRO in order to define the molecular mechanism involved in melanin exocytosis and transfer to adjacent keratinocytes.
 These processes are at the core of skin pigmentation, since melanin has to be transferred from melanocytes, where it is synthesized, to keratinocytes, where it forms a cap over the cells’ nuclei to shield it from UV radiation.
 In particular, we found that Rab11b is essential for melanin exocytosis by melanocytes and now aim to identify other molecular players involved in this function.
-Moreover, we aim to define the route followed by melanin upon uptake by keratinocytes.
+Moreover, we aim to define the route followed by melanin upon uptake by keratinocytes and the process by which melanin forms a supra-nuclear cap or "parasol", shielding the nuclei of keratinocytes from UV radiation.
 Therefore, our work has implications for human diseases that cause pigmentation defects and can also have cosmetic applications.

 Discover more about the Membrane Traffic in Infection and Disease Lab